About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In March 2023, he had an article published in the MGS Newsletter entitled "Analysis of a Family Tree."

-On St. Patrick's Day in 2023, Peter's granddaughter sang at Carnegie Hall with The Fairfield County Children's Choir, and the Cross Border Orchestra of Ireland.
+On St. Patrick's Day in 2023, Peter's granddaughter Clare sang at Carnegie Hall with The Fairfield County Children's Choir, and the Cross Border Orchestra of Ireland.
 The orchestra is a youth orchestras based at the Dundalk Institute of Technology.
 Members are from both sides of the border between Ireland and Northern Ireland.
 Dundalk is in County Louth, 34 miles east of the Beggan farm in Drumgill, County Cavan.

 Carnegie Hall